 Are you a bad enough dude to

-Red Dead Redemption is an open world Western game, and the sequel to Red Dead Revolver.
+Red Dead Redemption is an open-world Western game and a spin-off to Red Dead Revolver set in a different, more realistic universe.
 You play as gunslinger John Marston, sent by the US Government to kill his former outlaw friends, at the expense of saving his family.

 Removed Stranger Missions

 Marston meets a lonely dwarf, and he decides to find a friend for the dwarf.
 Marston goes to a drunken man in the search for a friend for the dwarf, and he is directed to a giant who supposedly lives in the hills.
 Upon finding the giant, Marston is greeted to some hostility from the giant and fights the giant to calm it down.
 The giant eventually agrees to meet the dwarf, but the dwarf and the giant do not get along well, with the giant accidentally killing a girl while trying to hold her.
 The dwarf, angry at the accidental killing, directs Marston to kill the giant.
 Marston is given a choice of whether to kill the giant or not.

 Mother Superior, who still appears in the game in another Stranger mission ("I Know You") and also the Undead Nightmare expansion pack, wants Marston to find four stolen relics.

 One of several non-mission-based activities in the Single Player campaign is bounty hunting.
 There are 45 bounty targets available in the released game, but apparently there were supposed to be many more.
 Found embedded on the game disc are numerous wanted posters that never made it into the game itself.